EMERALD NECKLACE GREENWAY:

 -BIKE IT OR HIKE IT-

-Length: Charles River Bikeway to Franklin Park; 5.7 miles
+Length: Emerald Necklace Greenway; Charles River Bikeway to Franklin Park; 5.7 miles

 Directions:

-You can access this trail network from the north via the Charles River Bikeway , from the south via the Southwest Corridor Greenway and from the east & west via the Commonwealth Ave Mall & Bike-Lane.
+You can access this trail network from the Northern End via the Charles River Bikeway , from the Southern End via the Southwest Corridor Greenway and from the East & West via the Commonwealth Ave Mall & BIKE LANE.
 There are various parking areas located along the Greenway.
-See Map below.
+See; Map below.
 You may also access this trail from the MBTA's Orange Line via the Forest Hills T-Station.
 Bikes are allowed on the Orange, Blue and Red Lines all day on weekends.
 For more information about taking your bike on the subway visit; MBTA-BIKE .

-If your ambitious you can complete a Loop utilizing the Emerald Necklace Greenway, Southwest Corridor Greenway & Commonwealth Ave Mall & Bike-Lane.
-Along this route you can also Loop through Arnold Arboretum & Franklin Park.
-See; *[Part of Loop]* in the descriptions below.
+If your ambitious you can complete a Loop utilizing the Emerald Necklace Greenway, Southwest Corridor Greenway & Commonwealth Ave Mall & BIKE LANE.
+Along this route you can also complete 2 *[Secondary Loops]* through Arnold Arboretum & Franklin Park.
+See; *[Part of Loop]* & *[Secondary Loops]* in the descriptions below.

 Emerald Necklace Greenway:

-Starting from the Charles River Bike Path; Take the ramp up to the top of the Mass Ave Bridge and head left into Boston.
-Sidewalks are available.
-Turn right on Beacon St to access the bike-lane.
-Check out the BLUEbikes (bike rental station) and large map board.
-Follow the bike-lane underneath the Charlesgate overpass.
+Starting from the Charles River Bike Path [Northern End]; Take the ramp up to the top of the Mass Ave Bridge, cross the street and head left into Boston along a Separated BIKE LANE.
+Turn right on Beacon St along another Separated BIKE LANE.
+Check out the BLUEbikes (bike rental station) and large Map Board.
+Travel underneath the Charlesgate overpass.
 This area is known as Charlesgate.

-Turn left on Charlesgate West and follow it on-road (sidewalk available) to Commonwealth Ave.
+Turn left on Charlesgate West and follow it on-road (wide brick sidewalk available) to Commonwealth Ave

-Note; You may access the Commonwealth Ave Mall & BIKE LANE here.
-The Mall & BIKE LANE travel east to the Public Gardens & Boston Common. *[Part of Loop]* I returned from my Loop via this route.
+Note; You may access the Commonwealth Ave Mall & BIKE LANE here. *[Part of Loop]* I returned from my Loop via this route.

-Continue along Charlesgate West as it takes you up a ramp to Charlesgate.
+Continue on-road along Charlesgate West as it takes you up a ramp to Charlesgate.
 Cross over I-90 and the rail line and you’ll come to a split in the road.
-Use the cross-walk to get to the stone bridge abutment overlooking the Muddy River & start of the Emerald Necklace Greenway at 0.6 miles.
+Use the cross-walk to get to the stone bridge abutment overlooking the Muddy River & start of the Northern End of the Emerald Necklace Greenway after 0.6 miles.

 Turn right instead of crossing the bridge and follow the paved path which splits.
 Right brings you to the Rose Garden, left to Clemente Field.
 After checking out the gardens follow the path back alongside Park Drive and past the fields on a double wide sidewalk.
 Bear right along a single sidewalk and cross the road.
-The trail now heads northwest.
-Continue alongside Park Drive and across Brookline Ave/Boylston St where you’ll pick up a paved path.
-Cross Riverway where the Greenway now heads southwest.
+The trail now heads Northwest utilizing either a sidewalk or BIKE LANE.
+Continue along Park Drive, crossing Brookline Ave/Boylston St where you’ll pick up a paved path on your left and the BIKE LANE ends.
+This brings you to the intersection of the Riverway and Park Drive.
+A crosswalk leads to an Island Medium

+From the Island Medium head left across the Riverway/Park Drive to a paved trail.
 This is the start of the “Riverway-1890”.
 Again paths travel along both sides of the river.
-Head right to reach the path along the north side of the river at 1.8 miles.
+Head right to where the path turns left at 1.8 miles.
+The trail now travels South along the West Side of the river.
 Spot the old Back Bay Yard-1895 building and head left along the paved path between the river and the MBTA's Green Line (access to Longwood T-Station).
 You travel underneath a beautiful stone arched bridge for Longwood Ave before crossing Netherlands Rd.
 Cross a stone bridge, with stairs on the opposite side, that lead down to a stone-dust path.
 This brings you to Brookline Ave.
 However, to cross this busy road you’ll need to turn right to access a cross-light over Brookline Ave.
-Head right alongside Brookline Ave followed by River Rd before coming to Route 9 (Washington St).
-Here you’ll find a cross-light.
-Cross River Rd at 3 miles.
+Head right on-road (sidewalk available) alongside Brookline Ave one block to Aspinwall Ave where a crosswalk takes you over Brookline Ave to the paved trail.
+Continue right and soon come to Washington Ave where a wide cross-light takes you over this busy road.
+Come to an intersection at 3 miles.

 Note; Across this street is an entrance for Jamaica Pond.
 However, the 1 ½ mile trail that encircles the pond does not allow bikes.

 Note; You can check out the Arnold Arboretum paths from here along with the Hunnewell Visitors Center.
 Restroom available.
-See; Arnold Arboretum Below. *[Part of Loop]*
+See; Arnold Arboretum Below. *[Secondary Loop]*

-Continue east on the paved path along New Washington St (either side of street) and the Arborway.
-After 5.7 miles come to Circuit Drive and the entrance to Franklin Park on your left.
-See; Franklin Park Below. *[Part of Loop]*
+Continue East along the paved trail (part of the Arborway & Morton Street BIKE LANE) which becomes a BIKE LANE .
+After 5.7 miles come to Circuit Drive & Morton St and the entrance to Franklin Park on your left.
+See; Franklin Park Below. *[Secondary Loop]*

 Arnold Arboretum: